 To view Google Analytics eCommerce sales (purchases) and revenue data organized by channel, navigate to Acquisition » Traffic acquisition:

-Now, the table is showing total purchases and revenue by traffic channel.
+Now, the table shows total purchases and revenue by traffic channel.

 That’s it!